Jessica Ziu: West Ham United

-In March 2022 Ziu agreed a summer transfer to English FA Women's Super League club West Ham United.
+In March 2022, Ziu agreed a summer transfer to English FA Women's Super League club West Ham United.
 She made her league debut against Everton on 18 September 2022.

-In October 2022 Ziu suffered an anterior cruciate ligament injury in a 2022–23 FA Women's League Cup fixture against London City Lionesses.
+In October 2022, Ziu suffered an anterior cruciate ligament injury in a 2022–23 FA Women's League Cup fixture against London City Lionesses.

-Bristol City

 On 29 August 2025, West Ham announced that Ziu would spend the 2025-26 season on loan at WSL 2 club Bristol City.
+Ziu made 4 appearances for Bristol City before returning to West Ham in January 2026.

+On 29 July 2026, Ziu was announced at Leicester City.

 International career

 Youth

 Ziu represented Ireland at schoolgirl level while she attended Larkin Community College, Dublin City.
 At the FAI International Football Awards she was named 2018 Under-16 Women's International Player of the Year.

 Senior

 Ireland's senior national team coach Colin Bell called up Ziu for the first time in August 2018, for a home FIFA Women's World Cup qualifying fixture against Northern Ireland.
 "She's still very young.
 She's just turned 16, but needs to be in this environment," he said.
 She won her first cap in Ireland's 4–0 win, entering play as a 75th-minute substitute for Rianna Jarrett.

 On 9 October 2018, she played in Ireland's 4–0 friendly defeat by Poland in Ostróda, coming on for Jarrett on 53 minutes.
 She won a third senior cap in a 1–0 friendly defeat by Belgium, at San Pedro del Pinatar, Spain in January 2019.